jwbuurlage/cookiecutter-cicwi/{{cookiecutter.project_slug}}/README.md

 - [ ] Documentation
     - Documentation has been generated using `make docs`, committed, and pushed to GitHub.
-	- GitHub pages have been setup in the project [Settings](/settings) with "master branch /docs folder".
+	- GitHub pages have been setup in the project settings with the "source" set to "master branch /docs folder".
 - [ ] An initial release
 	- In `CHANGELOG.md`, a release date has been added to v0.1.0 (change the YYYY-MM-DD).
 	- The release has been marked a release on GitHub.